snamretsuek/Optima.Net/src/Optima.Net/README.md

 # Optima.Net Optional\<T\>

-Optional<T> is a utility class designed to represent a value that may or may not exist.
+Optional\<T\> is a utility class designed to represent a value that may or may not exist.
 Its purpose is to provide a safer, more expressive alternative to null checks, making code easier to read and maintain.

+If you like what I did here or it inspired you to learn something new, please consider buying me a coffee: https://buymeacoffee.com/snamretsuek
+The support would be greatly appreciated!

 ## Overview